rom3r4/MusicContest/README.md

 ## Endpoint List

-The list of endpoints, payloads and methos is:
+The list of endpoints, payloads and methods is:

 T.B.C